Injury List (Friday Night Lights): Plot

 The Lions will face the Panthers within two weeks, but Eric (Kyle Chandler) is more focused on the next game.
 Luke (Matt Lauria) picks up medicine from the doctor, but is told that it will be his last supply.
 In Chicago, Matt (Zach Gilford) is shown living in a small apartment.

 Tim (Taylor Kitsch) buys the open field, and decides to take Becky (Madison Burge) and Cheryl (Alicia Witt) out to celebrate.
 Becky is suspicious of the payment, as Tim says that he got it from Buddy (Brad Leland).
 Later, a drunk Cheryl tries to kiss Tim at his trailer, but he advices her not to make the same mistake again.
 Julie (Aimee Teegarden) is finally called by Matt for the first time since he left, but she excuses herself to hang up the call as she feels too overwhelmed to talk to him.
 Eventually, when he calls her again, she finally confronts him about never calling her, feeling that, since he left that way, their relationship didn't mean anything for him even though they were together for years.
 Matt admits he screwed up very bad and apologizes, telling her he misses her, but Julie is too angry and refuses to forgive him, hanging up again.

 Tami (Connie Britton) is confronted by Luke's parents, as they feel she influenced Becky in getting an abortion, and they object to the board for her behavior.
 At the meeting, Tami explains that she never advised Becky in getting it and she simply wanted to help her with her crisis.
 The following day, she is informed that the board voted 5-1 in her favor.
 Luke gets into an argument with his mother over her meeting, and then leaves to get Oxycontin from local drug dealers, unaware that Dallas is watching him.
 Landry (Jesse Plemons) gets Jess (Jurnee Smollett) to dine with his parents, although the dinner proves to be an uncomfortable experience.

 Before the game against Westcott, Dallas asks Luke about his visit, and he reveals his injury.
 Dallas promises not to say anything.
-However, Luke is severely injured during the game and with his injury now exposed, ending his career for the remainder of the season.
+However, Luke is severely injured during the game, ending his season.
 Vince (Michael B. Jordan) continues helping his friends in getting money, but is shocked when one of them is killed in front of him.
 Tami is called by a reporter, who asks about the board decision.
 Tim joins Becky in watching a movie, but Cheryl arrives and believes they had sex.
 Despite Becky's pleas, Cheryl kicks Tim out of the house, telling him he will amount to nothing.
 Becky visits him at the shop, telling him her mother is wrong and he accomplished so much and thanking him for always being there for her, and they bid farewell.
 Jess arrives home and finds Vince waiting for her.
 When she asks what happened, he breaks down in tears on her shoulder after telling her about his friend being killed.